OctoPrint/OctoPrint/docs/plugins/viewmodels.rst

 onUserLoggedOut()
    Called when a user gets logged out of the web app.

+onUserPermissionsChanged(user)
+   Called when a change in the permissions of the current user is detected.
+The user data of the just logged in user will be provided as only parameter.
+Note that this may also be triggered for not logged in guests if the guest group is modified.
+In this case ``user`` will be undefined.

 onTabChange(next, current)
    Called before the main tab view switches to a new tab, so `before` the new tab becomes visible.
 Called with the next (changed to) and current (still visible) tab's hash (e.g. ``#control``).
 Note that ``current`` might be undefined